helenzhou6/FAC-Notes/weekSix.md

 * Note that a single equals is used for equality testing, not assignment.
 * > SQL keywords like `SELECT`, `WHERE` etc can be in upper or lower case.
 The convention is upper case to distinguish them from identifiers and values but PostgreSQL will understand either way.
 * > SQL is pretty flexible with whitespace so you can spread your statements out on to as many lines as you want.
 Keeping things aligned can help make big statements easier to read.
 Just remember to end with a semicolon!
+* Can use `DISTINCT` rather than `GROUP BY` so only unique results show.
+* `UNION` combines two results of queries into a single query (single column)

+* Really fantastic site to practice SQL queries: [here](https://pgexercises.com/questions/basic/) and [dwyl/learn-postgresql](https://github.com/dwyl/learn-postgresql), and [Khan academy](https://www.khanacademy.org/computing/computer-programming/sql#concept-intro)
+* There are other databases that don't use SQL (NoSQL (e.g. MongoDB) databases, more info [here](https://codeburst.io/what-the-database-be60a4a6b903))

 ## Day Two